 We propose a score for the similarity between outputs based on semantic, syntactic, and structural similarity measures.
 Formally, its expression is as follows:

-where $M$ represents the evaluation metric, which can be BLEU, FastKASSIM, or reciprocal of JS divergence, yielding semantic, syntactic, or structural similarity scores, respectively. $y_{s_{ij}}$ signifies the output generated by the surrogate prompt. $y_{ij}$ and $y_{ik}$ refer to the outputs produced by the target prompt.
-Due to the inherent randomness in LLM-generated content, we set a sampling number $m$ to repeatedly obtain outputs for the same input, thereby ensuring the reliability of our evaluation. $n$ represents the number of test inputs to evaluate the surrogate prompts' effectiveness under various inputs.
-In our experiments, $m$ is defaulted to $3$ and $n$ to $2$.
-We normalize our results against the similarity $M(y_{ij}, y_{ik})$ between target outputs, producing a similarity score $Score$ in the range $(0, 1)$.
-Scores closer to $1$ denote higher similarity between the outputs of surrogate and target prompts.
+where $M$ is the evaluation metric—BLEU, FastKASSIM, or the reciprocal of JS divergence—yielding semantic, syntactic, or structural similarity scores, respectively. $y_{s_{ij}}$ is the output from the stolen prompt, while $y_{ij}$ and $y_{ik}$ are outputs from the target prompt.
+Due to the inherent randomness in LLM-generated content, we set a sampling number $m$ to repeatedly generate outputs for the same input, ensuring reliable evaluation. $n$ represents the number of test inputs to assess the stolen prompts' effectiveness.
+In our experiments, $m$ is set to $3$ and $n$ to $2$.
+We normalize our results against the similarity $M(y_{ij}, y_{ik})$ between target outputs, producing a similarity score $Score$ in the range $(0, 1)$, where scores closer to $1$ indicate higher similarity between stolen and target prompt outputs.

-\paragraphbe{Human evaluation} For our human evaluation, we engaged a diverse group of participants, consisting of $10$ Ph.D. holders in information security and $10$ general users, all of whom volunteered for this study.
-We randomly selected $50$ target prompt cases from various prompt marketplaces for evaluation.
-During the process, volunteers responded to two questions:
+\paragraphbe{LLM-based Multi-dimensional Evaluation} We also conduct an LLM-based multidimensional evaluation of the attack performance.
+Specifically, we assess functional consistency across five comprehensive dimensions: \textit{Accuracy}, \textit{Completeness}, \textit{Tone}, \textit{Sentiment}, and \textit{Semantics}.
+For each output pair, GPT-4 assigns a score from $1$ to $10$ for each dimension, where higher values indicate better alignment.

-\begin{itemize} \item \textbf{Similarity:} Participants rated the similarity between the outputs generated by the surrogate and target prompts on a scale from $1$ to $10$, where higher scores indicate greater similarity, thus suggesting a higher functional consistency between the surrogate and target prompts. \item \textbf{Difference:} Volunteers identified and described differences in outputs compared to those generated by the target prompt, using their criteria for assessment. \end{itemize}
+\paragraphbe{Prompt Similarity} To further evaluate the functional consistency, we focus on analyzing the semantic similarity between the stolen and target prompts~\cite{hui2024pleak, sha2024prompt}, as this approach better captures whether the functional intent of the prompts remains consistent.
+We employ a sentence transformer to generate embeddings for these prompts and compute their similarities~\cite{sentence_transformers}.

-All outputs generated by different surrogate prompts were anonymized to ensure an unbiased evaluation.
-This precaution prevented the evaluators' biases or preconceived notions from influencing the assessment results.
+\paragraphbe{Human Evaluation} To validate the effectiveness of our stolen prompts from a human perspective, we conduct a human evaluation.
+We engage a diverse group of $20$ participants, including $10$ PhD holders in information security and $10$ general users, all of whom volunteer for the study.
+We randomly select $50$ target prompt cases from PromptBase~\cite{PromptBase} for evaluation.
+Participants respond to two questions: \textbf{Similarity:} Rate the similarity between outputs from the stolen and target prompts on a scale from $1$ to $10$, where a higher score indicates greater similarity. \textbf{Difference:} Identify and describe differences in the outputs based on their respective criteria.